SV Operations

 Quorums for confirmation-based DSO Daml workflows (>⅔ of onboarded SVs; on DevNet instead usually >½)

-In general, participant identities can’t be reused on the same global domain, i.e., without the network being reset/redeployed.
+In general, participant identities can’t be reused on the same global synchronizer, i.e., without the network being reset/redeployed.

 Loss of control over a participant namespace implies loss of control over the coin balances for all parties hosted under that namespace.
 On a network level, loss of a participant namespace constitutes an SV failure and reduces the overall fault tolerance buffer, until the respective SV is offboarded from the DSO.